University of Florence (Lead partner) – Italy

 - Policies, by dealing with possible policy implications for integrating productivity, equality, sustainability, and participation.

-SPES research approaches will combine desk-based, quantitative, and participatory methods while jointly performing literature and policy reviews, as well as statistical, case-study, and scenario analyses.
-The SPES project is expected to impact on policymaking and advocacy processes at different levels by reaching different target groups - EU policymakers; National/local policymakers; Qualified European and global stakeholders; Scientific
+The SPES project is expected to impact policymaking and advocacy processes at different levels by reaching different target groups - EU policymakers; National/local policymakers; Qualified European and global stakeholders; Scientific community; and the General public.

 SPES partners